Let's Play the Glad Game

 I've lived through some pain, and while tears are sometimes unavoidable, and the need to talk about my hurt and fear with someone I love and trust is undeniable, continuing to grind and fret over the problem forever doesn't bring relief.
 It doesn't change anything.

 In the book, and in the 1960 live-action Disney film, Pollyanna isn't always cheerful.
-She cries over disappointments.
+She doesn't deny her negative emotions – she cries over disappointments.
 She expresses anger and frustration.
 She sympathizes with other people's troubles, and not only teaches them the Glad Game, but takes practical steps to help them.
 And when she suffers great misfortune later in the story, she initially refuses to play the Game.
 She needs the help of other people to do it.

 It's not that perfect optimism comes naturally to Pollyanna.
 Instead, optimism is a skill that has become stronger with practice.
 It's a tool she uses to make herself and others happy.

-Ultimately, the only way forward is to look for some tiny positive thing to begin building upon.
-Gratitude is the only saving grace.
-My gratitude journal helps me concentrate on what is beautiful about my life.
+Begin by looking for just one positive thing, and build from there.
+My gratitude journal helps me concentrate on what's beautiful about my life.
 It gives me a place to record those details and a way to relive them.

 As Pollyanna herself puts it, "When you're hunting for the glad things, you sort of forget the other kind."
 Sure, we need to know the "other kind" exists.
 Then we can start, all of us, to look for the good, and act on it.